 Hodosan Ropeway Nagatoro

 The Hodosan ropeway offers not only magnificent views, but a shortcut to the top of Mt Hodo (Hodosan).
-Mt Hodo is a vibrant mountain in Nagatoro Town, a picturesque and tourist town of the Chichibu District.
-Chichibu district incorporates many of Saitama’s famous tourist retreats, such as the eponymous Chichibu which is only 20 minutes (by car/train) from Hodosan Ropeway.
+Mt Hodo is a vibrant mountain with great views in Nagatoro Town, a picturesque and tourist town of the Chichibu District.
+In recent years, Hodosan is a popular place to watch the sunrise.
+And for the first sunrise of the year (hatsuhinode) on New Year’s day annually, the ropeway operates from early morning accordingly.
+Chichibu district incorporates many of Saitama’s famous tourist retreats.
 The area is popular with Tokyoites and tourists from both Japan and abroad due to its relative proximity to Tokyo.

 Mt Hodo Facts